Lançarote de Freitas: First slave raid (1444)

 In his own later memoir, Diogo Gomes identifies himself as having participating in this expedition.

 Lançarote's fleet headed straight to the southern end of the Arguin Bay, where they had been told by Nuno Tristão's captives that populous fishing settlements could be found.
 They arrived in Arguin in June, 1444.
 A pre-dawn raid on Nar (Nair island) yielded the first set of victims.
 This was followed up by raids on the larger neighboring island of Tider (Tidra island) and Cerina (Serenni peninsula).
 In just a few days, the Lagos fleet had kidnapped some 235 hapless Berber people.
 The remaining population having fled the coastal settlements and hidden in the hinterlands, there was little point remaining in the area.
 By early August, 1444, the fleet had arrived back in Lagos with their human cargo.

 The spectacle of the disembarkation, partition and sale of the Arguin slaves in Lagos, in the presence of Prince Henry, mounted on his horse, is described in heart-breaking detail in Zurara's Crónica.
 For this lucrative enterprise, Lançarote was knighted by Henry on the spot (August 8, 1444) (even though, according to Zurara, Henry gave away his own allotment - some 46 enslaved people, to which he was entitled as licenser of the expedition - among his captains and household servants).

+Alvise Cadamosto, interviewing Arguin slaves in 1455 who recollected the first raids of 1440s, relates the initial impressions of the victims.
+The Sanhaja fishing folk of Arguin bay had never seen ships or boats before, and thought the Portuguese sails were great seabirds, or perhaps great fish.
+As Portuguese slave raids were usually undertaken under cover of darkness, the locals believed them to be ghosts who roamed at night and were very frightened of them.
+The initial belief that they were non-human spirits was reinforced when raids were conducted at very distant parts of the coast overnight, which usually took a normal person three days to travel on foot.